When managing a team with members who live across the nation or world, there are plenty of questions to consider:

 Having an effective communications system is especially important for remote businesses.

 Slack is a great online chat room that our team uses for brainstorming, sharing files, staying up with industry news, and comparing notes.
-Teams can converse with each other publically or privately through instant message.
+Teams can converse with each other publically or privately through instant messages.
 There is also the option to integrate a few apps into the platform, such as Basecamp, Skype, MailChimp, Zoom, and more

 At Mod Girl®, Slack gives us the opportunity to communicate quickly and hold informal conversations that are difficult to have via more traditional methods, such as email.